exploratory-io/book/import/google-analytics.md

 A Segment consists of couple of elements.
 The `sessions::` part means the segment is applied to sessions. if you want to apply the segment to users (it could cross multiple sessions), you need to specifiy `users::` instead.

 The second element `condition::` means it uses condition to filter data.
-Other than `condition::`, you can use `sequences::`, which will be explained in the next section.
+Other than `condition::`, you can use `sequence::`, which will be explained in the next section.

 And the next element `ga:region==Tokyo;ga:browser==Safari` is the place where filtering condition details are defined.
 In this example, it consists of following two conditions: